robmoore-i/helm-test-java/README.md

 ## Contribute

 Go for it!
-There isn't much code.
+There isn't much code so it shouldn't be too hard.
+Alternatively, make a GitHub issue describing what you need.